madhupattan/visa_status/README.md

 - prepared data to build machine learning models.
 - prepared data visualizations to understand patterns using matplotlib and seaborn libraries.
 - prepared feature engineering from existing variables.
+- training model in the Jupyter Notebook
+- model and encoders are saved as .pkl files
+- streamlit app loads these files
+- user inputs are encoded
+- model predicts visa status

+ # Future Imporovements
+ - deploy to cloud (Streamlit Cloud)
+ - add more input features
+ - improve UI/UX
+ - add model performance metrics